September 29th and 30th, 2018

 All l transfers are subject to 10.00 per transfer after 8/31.
 In the case of an injury or act of god/natural disaster that would postpone the event we do allow a transfer to the following year.

-Your onsite support for 2017.
-Thanks, DAN FROM PINE MTN and Mark Campbell for excellent support!
+Your onsite support.
+Thanks, Mark Campbell and Team for the excellent support!

 Snow park permits other than Wanoga

-There are two snow parks 1-1.5 miles from Wanoga – Swampy Lakes and Virginia Meissner, both of which require an annual (25.00) pass or a Weekend Pass (9.00).
-These can be purchased at Pine MTN Sports or Sunnyside Sports.
+There are two snow parks 1-1.5 miles from Wanoga – Swampy Lakes and Virginia Meissner, both of which require an annual (30.00) pass or a Weekend Pass (9.00).
+These can be purchased at Pine MTN Sports or the welcome center off of Century Drive on the way out.
 NO fee for Wanoga the weekend of the event.

 Friday 12-4 Pine Mountain Sports – 255 SW Century Drive, Bend, OR 97701.